-Springtime may call to mind fresh blooms and pastel hues, but those aren’t the only inspiring details for spring weddings.
-This year, modern couples are combining traditional elements with stark contrasts, including black accents and futuristic details, for their spring wedding celebrations.
+Springtime may call to mind fresh blooms and pretty pastel hues, but those aren’t the only inspiring details for spring weddings.
+Modern couples are combining traditional elements with stark contrasts, including black accents and futuristic details, for their spring wedding celebrations.
+For more ideas, top planners and designers are sharing the biggest spring wedding themes to bookmark now, revisit later.

-What says sunny weather more than tropical foliage?
-King protea bouquets, dripping centerpieces of orchids, and boutonnieres of birds of paradise all give a South Pacific feel to your wedding, so it’s no wonder that a tropical theme is hot for spring celebrations.
-Now, that doesn’t mean a full-on luau, so you can leave the faux flower leis, tiki torches, and palm trees to the pool parties.
-Erica Taylor Haskins, founding partner of Tinsel Experiential Design, recommends accenting time-honored decor with tropical touches so it doesn’t feel like a Hawaiian party pack.
+Erica Taylor Haskins, the founding partner of Tinsel Experiential Design, recommends accenting time-honored decor with tropical touches so it doesn’t feel like a Hawaiian party pack.
 “Incorporate smart and sophisticated accents of palm fonds, blushing bride protea, and orchids into more traditional floral installations,” Haskins says.
 It allows you to balance the venue and location where you are, even if it is an island beach, along with the tropical flair.

 If April showers bring May flowers, then spring is all about budding foliage.
 Planner and event designer Jove Meyer recommends exploring this idea of new growth as you plant the seeds for the next step in your relationship.
 Think seed paper for stationery, potted planters of herbs as centerpieces, and a menu full of seasonal and local produce.
 “Spring is when all the flowers begin coming up and to design a wedding that showed this growth would be so beautiful,” he says.

-Just because spring calls to mind pastel colors doesn’t mean that black is off the table.
+Just because spring calls to mind pastel colors, it doesn’t mean that black is off the table.
 In fact, it’s very much on the table.
-Black hues—charcoal, onyx, obsidian, raven and ink—accents add a moody vibe to a spring affair.
+Black hues—charcoal, onyx, obsidian, raven, and ink—add a moody vibe to a spring affair.
 Black taper candles, smoky black wine glasses, and matte black flatware all bring a handsome tone to a tabletop otherwise filled with more typical spring hues of ivory, blush, and pink.

 Bringing Back Traditions

 While we’re all for breaking a rule every now and then, we do love that couples are harking back to wedding traditions for their big days.
-Bryan Rafanelli of Rafanelli Events explains that “everything that is old is new again,” and he is seeing more and more couples including classic elements like black tie dress codes, engraving on wedding invitations, and formal send-offs at the end of the night.
-(That also means less after-parties.)
+Bryan Rafanelli of Rafanelli Events explains that “everything that is old is new again,” and he is seeing more and more couples including classic elements like black-tie dress codes, engraving on wedding invitations, and formal send-offs at the end of the night.
+(That also means fewer after-parties.)
 One small time-honored detail we love?
 Those tiny couple figurines that top the tiered wedding cake.